Oluyomy/Transforming_e-commerce_transactions/README.md

-This is a project on an E-commerce Dataset, a UK real-world transaction data that offers valuable insights into customer behavior, sales trends, and market dynamics, ideal for data analysts and businesses seeking to optimize their online retail strategies.
+This project is an E-commerce sales transaction Dataset of a London based store, selling gifts and homewares.
+Purchases were made by customers worldwide  and the data  obtained  offered valuable insights into customer behavior, sales trends, and market dynamics; ideal for data analysts and businesses seeking to optimize their online retail strategies.

-This data was gotten from Kagglel Link (https://www.kaggle.com/datasets)
+This data was gotten from Kaggle Link (https://www.kaggle.com/datasets)
 # Project/Goals
 The ultimate goal of the project is to gain insights from the data sets and communicate these insights to stakeholders using appropriate visualizations for decision making.